s-steel/kafka_test/README.md

 handling any error messages or missing fields

 ## Design
-This is a simple pipeline for consuming the messages from `my-python-producer`, transforming and filtering some of the data, and then sending it to a new topin called `processed_data`.
+This is a simple pipeline for consuming the messages from `my-python-producer`, transforming and filtering some of the data, and then sending it to a new topic called `processed_data`.
+The docker file creates the necessary Kafka topics.

 There is some error catching in place to determine if the data is incomplete.
 In doing this we can see that the data field `device_type` is what we will typically see missing.
 The pipeline will not fail when we hit errors, but will instead not process the data.